ohata-toast/EasyCache/zh/console-guide.md

 ![rep_node_info_001.PNG](https://static.toastoven.net/prod_easycache/21.07.02/rep_node_info_002.png)

-- Clicking - **Master Promotion** button will promote the replica node to a master node.
-The master node then changes to a replica node.
 - Following items can be found:
   - Name, type, IP, availability area, date of creation, and status of node